CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 ## SSVC Coordinator Trees

-SSVC version 2 offers two decision trees for Coordinators: A Coordinator Triage Tree and a Coordinator Publish Tree.
+SSVC version 2 offers two decision trees for Coordinators: A _Coordinator Triage Tree_ and a _Coordinator Publish Tree_.
-The outputs for the Coordinator Triage Decision Tree are _Decline_, _Track_, and _Coordinate_.
+The outputs for the _Coordinator Triage_ Decision Tree are _Decline_, _Track_, and _Coordinate_.
-Similar to the Supplier Tree mapping above, the mapping here is simple, as shown below.
+Similar to the _Supplier Tree_ mapping above, the mapping here is simple, as shown below.

-!!! note "SSVC Coordinator Triage Tree Mapped to RM States"
+!!! note "SSVC _Coordinator Triage Tree_ Mapped to RM States"

     $$\label{eq:ssvc_coordinator_triage_tree_output}
     q^{rm} \in